logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 # GBWFC In Houdini

 Now that the GBWFC implementation is functional, I've created a Houdini setup that allows the Sudoku grid to be populated from our implementation procedurally.

 This setup makes the process more visual, providing a real-time view of the grid in the viewport.
 It not only enhances the user experience but also helps in identifying issues or bugs more easily by allowing for immediate feedback and observation of how the grid evolves.

+To start, we create a grid mesh and calculate the centroid of each cell.
+This mesh represents the Sudoku layout, where each cell corresponds to a position in the puzzle.
+The centroids serve as spatial anchors that will be use later to place numbers.
 ![wfc setup create grid](https://github.com/logan169/logan169.github.io/blob/master/assets/images/posts_images/wfc/wfc1.png?raw=true)

+Next, we use a font node in conjunction with a switch node.
+The switch node dynamically selects the corresponding number from the Sudoku grid string at the current iteration index.
+This number is then converted into a visual representation through the font node.

 ![wfc setup create tiles](https://github.com/logan169/logan169.github.io/blob/master/assets/images/posts_images/wfc/wfc3.png?raw=true)

+The output is subsequently copied to the centroid of each associated cell point in the grid mesh, effectively assigning and displaying the Sudoku values in their respective positions on the grid.
 ![wfc setup populate integer](https://github.com/logan169/logan169.github.io/blob/master/assets/images/posts_images/wfc/wfc.png?raw=true)

+As seen in the previous screenshot, our GBWFC implementation successfully enforces all constraints for rows, columns, and subgrids, ensuring the Sudoku grid remains valid and adheres to the rules at every step of the generation process.

 # Final Thoughts

+In this article, we have shown how to implementat a Graph-Based Wave Function Collapse algorithm.
+Using Sudoku grids as a practical simple test case, we demonstrated how it can address non-neighborhood constraints while generating consistent procedural content.

+We did our implementation in such ways that it would be easy to complete extra methods in any WFC Logic Components

+I hope that this introduction will get people in the cinema industry a bit closer to integrate this algorithm in their daily tasks.

-While the graph-based WFC (GBWFC) approach solves many issues found in traditional methods, there are still opportunities for optimization.
+While we produced a working implementation, there are still opportunities for optimization.

 To enhance performance and reduce computational costs, advanced pruning techniques and real-time constraint adjustments could be implemented.

+Additionally, our GBWFC behaviour could be greatly customized by adding new custom methods  WFCTileSelector, WFCStateResolver or WFCNeighborhoodCollapser classes

+ select which state a node/tile should be collapsed to should be adapted to your use case.
+For instance, our current method collapse a tile by picking a random state from the one remaining, but using a probabilistic Markov Chains models might prove to output more realistic results in some use case
-Additionally, using Markov Chains for state resolution can streamline the probabilistic tile selection.
+like the Markov Chains for state resolution can streamline the probabilistic tile selection and produce more realistic results in some use case context than our random value approach.

 GBWFC could also benefit from parallelization, running multiple graph processes concurrently and merging resolved nodes.
 Furthermore, optimizing graph traversal algorithms could significantly improve the efficiency, especially for larger and more complex grids, allowing for better scalability and reduced processing time.